-The Pan American Health Organization / World Health Organization (PAHO/WHO) recommends that Member States maintain the capacity to detect any unusual health event, including those that might be associated with a new subtype of influenza A. Member States are encouraged to update and implement the relevant components of multi-hazard plans for preparedness and response to public health events.
+The Pan American Health Organization / World Health Organization (PAHO/WHO) recommends that Member States should be prepared and maintain the capacity to detect any unusual health event, including those that might be associated with a new subtype of influenza virus.
+Member States are encouraged to update and implement the relevant components of multi-hazard plans for preparedness and response to public health events.

-The Organization does not advise special screening at points of entry with regard to this event, nor does it recommend that any travel or trade restrictions be applied.
+The Organization does neither advise health screening at points of entry in relation to this event, nor that any travel or trade restrictions be applied.

 :: Mandates and Strategies

 - CD50/INF/6.
 Implementation of the International Health Regulations (2005)